 Use Menu 13.1 - Default Dial-in Filter to specify the filter set(s) to apply to the incoming and outgoing traffic between all dial-in users and your Prestige.
 Note that the filter set(s) only applies to the dial-in users but not the remote nodes.
-You can specify up to 4 filter sets separated by comma, e.g., 1, 5, 9, 12, in each of the filters field.
+You can specify up to 4 filter sets separated by comma, e.g., 1, 5, 9, 12, in each filter field.
 The default is no filters.

 Spaces are accepted in this field.
-For more information on defining the filters, see Chapter 9.
+For more information on defining the filters, protocol filters= '''